 - Small team rescue

 * Network with other medical professionals with common interest in wilderness medicine

 * Develop multi-specialty team approach to care of trauma patients in an austere environment

-This training is made possible by a collaboration with Rescue Climber Mountain Guides and North Carolina Outward Bound School
+This training is made possible by a collaboration with Wake Forest School of Medicine, Emergency Medicine and North Carolina State Parks.

 Friday evening, Day 1 will begin with a group dinner, presentations on climbing medicine topics, and medical simulation.

-Day 2 will be spent on Table Rock learning self-rescue and partner-rescue techniques.
+Day 2 will be spent on Pilot Mountain learning self-rescue and partner-rescue techniques.

 Day 3 will Use the climbing movement and rope-work skills you have learned during the previous days to perform small-group rescues, and care for simulated patients in the vertical environment!

-Chris Davis, MD: Asst.
-Professor of Emergency Medicine, Wake Forest University SOM.
+Chris Davis, MD: Asstant Professor of Emergency Medicine, Wake Forest University SOM.

 AMGA Single Pitch Instructor